Repaying an Overpayment of Unemployment Benefits

 Otherwise, the money that was overpaid may be deducted from future unemployment benefits, your paycheck if you are working, lottery winnings and tax refunds.

 If the overpayment was because of fraud, you might be charged a penalty and possibly charged with criminal fraud.
 Also, you may be banned from collecting unemployment in the future.

 If you believe the notice is not accurate, you can appeal the decision.
 If you were overpaid because of an error, you might be able to ask for a waiver to avoid repaying all or some of the amount of benefits you received by mistake.
 In most cases, you will have to prove financial hardship to receive a waiver or negotiate a payment plan.

-Review the Process for Filing an Appeal
+Review the Process

 Instructions on how to appeal will be listed on your State Unemployment Website.
 You may be able to file an appeal online, by fax, mail, and in-person or on the phone.
 Here's more on how to file an unemployment appeal.

-This is general information on unemployment overpayment, unemployment compensation, and benefits.
+It is general information on unemployment overpayment, unemployment compensation, and benefits.
 Contact your State Unemployment Office for a determination of your specific circumstances and how overpayment is handled your state.
 State laws vary.